 Can I install the Azure Backup agent on an Azure VM to back up files and folders present on temporary storage provided by the Azure VM?

 Yes.
 Install the Azure Backup agent on the guest Windows OS, and back up files and folders to temporary storage.
-Note that backups fail once temporary storage data is wiped out.
+Backup jobs fail once temporary storage data is wiped out.
 Also, if the temporary storage data has been deleted, you can only restore to non-volatile storage.

 I have installed Azure Backup agent to protect my files and folders.
-Can I now install SCDPM to work with Azure Backup agent to protect on-premises application/VM workloads to Azure?
+Can I now install System Center DPM to work with Azure Backup agent to protect on-premises application/VM workloads to Azure?

 To use Azure Backup with System Center Data Protection Manager (DPM), install DPM first and then install Azure Backup agent.
 Installing the Azure Backup components in this order ensures the Azure Backup agent works with DPM.
 Installing the Azure Backup agent before installing DPM is not advised or supported.

-Can I configure the Backup service to send mail if a backup job fails?
+If a backup job fails, can I configure the Backup service to send e-mail?

 Is there a limit on the size of each data source being backed up?

 There is no limit on the amount of data you can back up to a vault.
 Azure Backup restricts the maximum size for the data source, however, these limits are large.
 As of August 2015, the maximum size for a data source for the supported operating systems is:

 |3||Windows Server 2008, Windows Server 2008 R2||1700 GB|